Progressive Conservative Party of Manitoba: Taking power (1899–1915)

+In the political wilderness (1915–1930s)

-The Tories were brought down in 1915 by a scandal involving the construction of the province's new legislative buildings.
+The Conservatives were brought down in 1915 by a scandal involving the construction of the province's new legislative buildings.
 Roblin was forced to resign as Premier, and James Aikins led the party to a disastrous loss later in the year.

 The Manitoba Conservatives received their greatest support from the francophone community in the 1915 election, because the party was seen as more supportive than the Liberals of francophone education rights.
 This was a pronounced contrast to the situation in federal politics, where most francophone Canadians opposed the war policies of Prime Minister Robert Borden.

-In the political wilderness (1915–1940)

 Aime Benard was chosen as leader pro tem of the party on August 15, 1915, and Albert Prefontaine was chosen as the official parliamentary leader shortly thereafter.
 The party was a minor force in parliament, however, and was largely sidelined by the radical farmer and labour movements of the late 1910s.

 On November 6, 1919, the Conservative Party chose farmer R.G.
 Willis to lead the party into its next electoral campaign.
-Willis's selection was a response to the provincial victory of the United Farmers of Ontario the previous month; he defeated Major Fawcett Taylor after three other candidates (including Prefontaine) withdrew their names.
+Willis' selection was a response to the provincial victory of the United Farmers of Ontario the previous month; he defeated Major Fawcett Taylor after three other candidates (including Prefontaine) withdrew their names.
 The vote total was not announced.

 Willis was defeated in the election of 1920, and the Conservatives became the fourth-largest group in parliament with only six seats.
 John Thomas Haig subsequently became their parliamentary leader, and Fawcett Taylor was chosen as the official party leader in early 1922.

-The Conservatives gradually regained support in the following twenty years, but were unable to defeat the Progressive government of John Bracken.
+The Conservatives gradually regained support in the following 20 years, but were unable to defeat the Progressive government of John Bracken.
 In 1932, Bracken's Progressives formed an alliance with the Manitoba Liberal Party to ensure that Taylor would not become the province's Premier.

 Taylor resigned as party leader in 1933, and W. Sanford Evans served as parliamentary leader for the next three years.
 In 1936, Errick Willis (son of R.G.) was acclaimed as party leader.
 He led the party in another unsuccessful challenge to the Bracken ministry in 1936.

+1940s–1975

 In coalition (1940–1950)

-In 1940 Willis agreed to join Bracken in a wartime coalition government.
+In 1940, Willis agreed to join Bracken in a wartime coalition government.
 Willis himself was given a prominent cabinet position in the all-party ministry which followed.

 Three anti-coalition Conservatives were elected to the legislature in 1941.
 One of these, Huntly Ketchen, served as leader of the opposition.
 This group did not constitute a rival to the official Conservative Party, however.

 In 1946, the party changed its name to the Progressive Conservative Party of Manitoba to reflect the change in name of the federal Progressive Conservatives.
-Relations between the Tories and Liberal-Progressives deteriorated after Douglas Campbell became Premier in 1948, and the Tories voted 215–7 to leave the coalition in 1950.
+Relations between the PCs and Liberal-Progressives deteriorated after Douglas Campbell became Premier in 1948, and the PCs voted 215–7 to leave the coalition in 1950.